humanode-network/vortex-experimental-mockups/docs/vortex-simulation-api-contract.md

   2. `/sim-config.json` → `humanodeRpcUrl` (repo-configured runtime config served from `public/`)
 - If neither is configured, the gate returns `eligible: false` with `reason: "rpc_not_configured"`.

+Chamber voting eligibility (v1):

+- `chamber.vote` is additionally restricted by **chamber membership**:
+  - specialization chamber `X`: eligible if the human has at least one accepted proposal in `X`
+  - General chamber: eligible if the human has at least one accepted proposal in any chamber
+- Genesis bootstrap is configured via `/sim-config.json` → `genesisChamberMembers` (a mapping of `chamberId -> [addresses]` treated as eligible from day one).

 ## Write endpoints (Phase 6+)

 ### `POST /api/command`